nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 ![MS-Winodws-2022 Image to Volume Create](images/stack_image_to_volume.png)

-To ensure smooth upgrade and maintenance of the system, select at least 100GB for the size of the volume as shown below:
+To ensure smooth upgrade and maintenance of the system, select at least 100 GiB for the size of the volume as shown below:

 ![Create Volume](images/create_volume.png)